awsdocs/aws-ios-developer-guide/doc_source/index.rst

 Services.
 The mobile clients are described in the service-specific topics.
 No matter which services you're using, you should provide AWS credentials to your app via Amazon Cognito.
-The Amazon Cognito credential provider is discussed briefly in the various mobile service topics, and at length in :doc:`cognito-auth`.
+The Amazon Cognito credential provider is discussed briefly in the various mobile service topics, and at length in :doc:`cognito-auth-aws-identity-for-ios`.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :titlesonly:

    Welcome
    getting-started-ios
-   setup
-   awstask
-   ats
-   cognito-auth
-   cognito-sync
+   s3-simple-storage-service-for-ios
+   dynamodb-nosql-database-for-ios
+   lambda-serverless-business-logic-in-the-cloud-for-ios
+   cognito-sync-data-across-devices-for-ios
+   kinesis-data-stream-processing-for-ios
+   lex-natural-language-interface-for-ios
+   polly-convert-text-to-speech-for-ios
+   pinpoint-mobile-analytics-and-user-engagement-for-ios
+   machine-learning-for-ios
    analytics
-   s3transfermanager
-   s3transferutility
-   dynamodb_om
-   kinesis
-   lambda
-   lex
-   polly
-   pinpoint

 Additional Resources
 ====================